Guide to White Sands Sledding in New Mexico

-Welcome to White Sands National Park in New Mexico, a surreal landscape of gypsum sand where adventure-seekers can enjoy an unexpected thrill: sledding in the desert.
+Welcome to White Sands National Park in New Mexico, a park filled with gypsum sand and guests can go sledding in the desert.

 White Sands National Park has been on my family bucket list for a few years.
 We finally had an opportunity to visit and I couldn’t believe how breathtaking it truly is.